This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-Semaphorin-4D (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-Semaphorin-4D (SEMA4D) (extracellular) Antibody, preincubated with the control peptide antigen.

-Indirect flow cytometry of live intact human Jurkat T-cell leukemia cells:___ Cells.
+Cell surface detection of Semaphorin-4D in live intact human Jurkat T-cell leukemia cells:___ Cells.

 ___ Cells + goat-anti-rabbit-FITC.